WELCOME TO YEAR 6

 Kestrel Class = Mrs Julie Bennett

-Our Learning Support Assistant is Mrs Watkins.
-She works with us on Monday, Tuesday, Wednesday and Thursdays.
+Our Learning Support Assistant is Mrs Watkins, who works with us every day.

-Mrs Morrison will work with each class during staff PPA time on alternate Tuesday and Wednesday afternoons.
+Mrs Watkins will work with each class during staff PPA time on Tuesday afternoons.

 We hope that you are enjoying the sunshine whilst completing some of your home learning activities.
 Have you tried the Mayan hot chocolate yet?